wso2/docs-is/en/docs/quick-starts/android.md

 ### Add a URI Scheme

-You need to add a redirect scheme in the application.
-You need to add the `appAuthRedirectScheme` in your app's `build.gradle` file.
+You need to add  `appAuthRedirectScheme` in your application level `build.gradle` file.
+This will allow you to register your android app for a URI scheme.

 ```gradle
 android.defaultConfig.manifestPlaceholders = [